rojo-rbx/rbx-dom/rbx_reflection_database/README.md

 The general way this crate should be used is via `get`.
 This method will search for a locally stored reflection database and return it if it's found.
 If it isn't, it will instead return the bundled one.
 The details for where it searches are below.

-Additionally, this crate exposes `get_local` and `get_bundled` for easily only loading the locally stored database or only the bundled one respectively.
+Additionally, this crate exposes `get_local` and `get_bundled` for only loading the locally stored database or only the bundled one respectively.

 ## Local Details